 AstraZeneca HealthCare Foundation

-Since 2010, the Connections for Cardiovascular HealthSM program has awarded nearly $22 million in grants to 49 organizations nationwide.
-These grant recipients are addressing urgent, unmet needs in their communities to help improve heart health.
-More than 1.6 million people have been reached through activities such as a health fairs, screenings, educational materials and workshops, and over 56,000 of these people had their heart health progress tracked through a variety of programs funded through Connections for Cardiovascular HealthSM.
-As a result, program participants are making lifestyle changes and helping to improve their risk factors for cardiovascular disease such as losing weight, lowering blood pressure, eating healthier and exercising more, to name a few.
+Since 2010, the Connections for Cardiovascular HealthSM program has awarded nearly $23 million in grants to 52 organizations nationwide.
+More than 1.6 million people have been reached by the program and over 59,000 people have had their heart health progress tracked through Grant Awardees’ programs funded by Connections for Cardiovascular HealthSM.
+As a result, these people are making lifestyle changes that help lead to better health and lower risk of cardiovascular disease.
+Participant results include improvements such as losing weight, reducing body mass index, lowering blood pressure and hemoglobin A1C levels, making healthier food choices and exercising more.

 Stay Current in Philly's Higher Education and Nonprofit Sector